driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 Therefore:
 Converse: $q → ¬p$
 When an email reminder is sent, customer’s insurance premium payment did not arrive by the deadline.
+Ans: if sent, then payment did not arrive on time

 Contrapositive: $¬q → p$
 When an email reminder is not sent, customer’s insurance premium payment did arrive by the deadline.
+Ans: If not sent, payment arrive on time

 Inverse: $p → ¬q$
 When customer’s insurance premium payment DOES arrive by the deadline, an email reminder is not sent
+Ans: If payment arrives on time, then email not sent

 ## q8

+correct

 $¬q ∧ (p → q) → ¬p$